Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 • impulsivity.

 The retail fraud defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. have represented over 1,000 clients charged with retail theft and shoplifting.
 In most cases, the accused has little or no criminal record and is educated and employed.
 Our experience is that many of our clients suffer from extreme stress, anxiety, or, in some cases, depression.
 Severe stress often triggers shoplifting charges because someone in distress is more likely to be distracted, make a mistake, or act impulsively.
-The fact is that good people make mistakes, and no one should be judged by the worst moment in their life.
+The fact is that good people make mistakes, and no one should be judged based on the worst moment in their life.

 Aggravated Felony Retail Fraud is a Deportable Offense